This herby Potato Bread (pane di patate) is perfect for sharing at a dinner party and makes a stunning centrepiece.

 - Knead for 5-7 minutes until the dough passes the windowpane test (take a small piece of dough and stretch it gently between your fingers.
 If the dough stretches until it is almost see-through without breaking it is ready to prove).

-- Spray the bowl with Lurpak Cooking Mist, cover and let it rise for about 1 hour (or longer) until doubled in size.
+- Grease the bowl with melted butter, cover and let it rise for about 1 hour (or longer) until doubled in size.